Why is the Vicuna in Peru’s national shield?

 The vicuna, the alpaca and the llama are world known camelids that represent the south American Andes.
-But the vicuna has a special meaning for Peru, it's not only the country with more specimens but it's also part of one of the patriotic symbols: the national shield.
+But the vicuna has a special meaning for Peru, and understanding why the vicuna is a national symbol in Peru explains its presence as part of one of the country’s patriotic symbols: the national shield.

 As Peruvian clothing manufacturers, we would like to share with you the reason why this animal is Peru’s national shield.
 Continue reading!